DroidGeeks/BigUpMovies/README.md

 4. ButterKnife – For initializing views
 5. Dagger – For dependency injection
 6. Retrofit – For networking
-7. ButterKnife – For initializing views
+7. ButterKnife – For views binding
 8. YoutubeApi – For playing movie trailers

 # Features